EnviDat/ckanext-passwordless/README.rst

 Requirements
 ------------

-Developed for CKAN version 2.7.2.
+Developed for CKAN version 2.8 (should still work for 2.7.2, otherwise select the tag v1.0)

 ------------
 Installation